chris-creditdesign/chris-creditdesign.github.io/_posts/2014-07-19-coding-for-designers-7.md

 Now things are getting a bit more interesting.
 Once a relative position has been declared the <code>top</code> and <code>left</code> properties will nudge the element from its default position.
 You can see above that the image has moved 50px down and 50px to the right from its default position within the paragraph.

 Notice also that the paragraph itself is unchanged.
-It still takes up the full height as if the image had not moved and there is the same space remaining in the flow of the words.
+It still takes up the full height as if the image had not moved and there is the same space remaining between the words.

 ### Absolute